drewolson/testflight/README.md

 }
 ```

-The testflight.Requester class has the following methods: Get, Post, Put, Delete and Do.
+The testflight.Requester struct has the following methods: Get, Post, Put, Delete and Do.
 Do accepts an *http.Request for times when you need more explicit control of our request.
 See testflight_test.go for more usage information.

 ## Testing Websockets